-Join Justin Reznick for an in-depth discussion in this video The importance of researching the best locations, part of Travel Photography: Wintery Coast of New Zealand.
+Join Justin Reznick for an in-depth discussion in this video The importance of researching the best locations, part of Travel Photography: New Zealand's Coast.

 - We're here on the West Coast of New Zealand on a wild, remote, rugged beach on the Punakaiki Coast.
 We have these incredible sea stacks behind us.
 Got to say, this is one of the most beautiful beaches I've seen, and I can't wait to photograph it.
 Now, this particular place can only be accessed in low tide.
 We had to hike a really wet, narrow trail.
 We just got a dumping of rain all last night and this morning, and everything was soaked.
 So as you walk through, you're just getting rained on by the trees, a river of water we kind of were able to navigate through, and then you had a nice ladder with a rope, which was great, it just gives that added element of safety, and a couple little rock ledges before we were able to jump on the actual beach.